RayVinc/PDFanalyser/README.md

 The tool is utilising an LLM on a pdf that helps you find stuff in a pdf and answers questions for you.

+To **display the actual PDF file** (not just its text content) within a Tkinter application, we can use an external library like *PyMuPDF* (also known as fitz).
+This library allows you to render PDF pages as images, which you can then display in your Tkinter application using the *PhotoImage* or *ImageTk.PhotoImage* classes.

 UI will be built with *customtkinter*, an extension of the regular *tkinter* that allows for more modern looking interfaces.

 The LLM will be built utilizing open source LLMs like *haystack*.